HawksMax1895/GPT-CookBot/README.md

     - Only authorized users can interact with it.
     - Invalid or non-cooking videos result in helpful feedback messages.
 - OpenAI Usage: The gpt-4o-mini model is used for recipe generation, and its prompts are specifically tailored to generate structured recipes.

+## Contributing

+Feel free to submit issues, fork the repository, and create pull requests for any improvements.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.